Skip to Main Content

 Game Design

 Film is characterised by decisions about what to include and what to leave out.
-Through the creation of their own media works, students have opportunities to engage in this production process.
-Students will be involved in the design, editing and final appearance of the product.
+Through the creation of their own media works, students have opportunities to engage in this production process, all while learning about the theoretical concepts that make cinema and television so wonderful.

-The course will focus on project based activities which will cover storyboarding, design and creation of media production in the students’ chosen field.
-Students will be encouraged to experiment with technologies, structures, codes and conventions to express their ideas and creativity.
-They have the opportunity to develop competence in production skills and processes in media of their choice and begin to show a development of personal styles.
+The course will focus on project-based activities which will cover storyboarding, design, and creation of media production in the students’ chosen genres.
+Students will be encouraged to experiment with technologies, structures, codes, and conventions to express their ideas and creativity.
+They have the opportunity to develop competence in production skills and processes in media of their choice and begin to show a development of personal styles in their own work.

 Italian